coderefinery/git-intro/_episodes/12-interrupted.md

 ## Frequent situation: interrupted work

-We are saying that you should make nice, prefect code.
-But the real world is much more chaotic.
+We all wish that we could write beautiful perfect code.
+But the real world is much more chaotic:

 - You are in the middle of a Jackson-Pollock-style debugging spree with 27 modified files and debugging prints everywhere.